Georgios Bountopoulos

-Georgios Bountopoulos (Γεώργιος Μπουντόπουλος; born 27 July 1990) is a Greek professional footballer who plays as a winger for Panargiakos.
+Georgios Bountopoulos (Γεώργιος Μπουντόπουλος; born 27 July 1990) is a Greek professional footballer who plays as a winger for Aris Voula.

 Career

 He started his career from the youth team of Levadiakos in 2009.
 A year later he signed a professional contract and moved to the first squad, where he managed to play only in 3 games in the Super League.
 Thus, in the season 2013-14 he was given on loan to the Cretan Second Division club AO Chania where he had a full season with 24 league games.
 In the season 2014-15, Bountopoulos signed with Paniliakos, in the Greek Football League.
 After the dissolution of the team due to major financial problems, he moved on 1 January 2015 to Panachaiki.
 On 23 of July 2015, he moved to AEL and signed a 3-years contract.
 On 31 January 2016, he solved his contract with the club by mutual agreement.

 He spent the 2016-2017 season to Sparti, recording 27 appearances with 7 goals and 5 assists.
 Due to the club's financial problems he left in search of another team.
 On 12 July 2017 he joined Trikala on a one-year contract.